utlib/collections-uoft/docs/documentation/adding-new-collections.md

 permalink: /documentation/adding-new-collections
 ---

+# Requesting a new top-level repository

-# What is a repository?
+## What is a repository?

 In Collections U of T, the libraries or archives who cares for the physical items and their digitized surrogates are called "repositories".
 Each top-level repository acts as the top-level collection containing all of the sub-collections and their digital objects from a U of T library or archive.
 You must submit a request for a new top-level repository before you can add digital collections to Collections U of T.

-# Requesting a new top-level repository

-Before requesting a new top-level repository in Collections U of T, review the [service parameters](https://github.com/utlib/collections-uoft/blob/main/README.md#about-collections-u-of-t) to make sure Collections U of T fits your needs.
+## Before requesting a Collections U of T repository...

+Review the [service parameters](https://github.com/utlib/collections-uoft/blob/main/README.md#about-collections-u-of-t) to make sure Collections U of T fits your needs.

-U of T libraries and archives can request use of Collections U of T any time by emailing [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) with their request, including the following information:
+## How to request a Collections U of T repository...

+Email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) with the following information:

 * Title of the new top-level collection (usually the name of the library/archives)
 * Brief description for the collection (this will display publicly on the top-level collection page)